-“Staff really cool down in here.
-The different light, the muffled sound and the nice colors in the room affect everyone who stays here, “says ICU nurse Ann-Louise Smith.
+“Staff really cool down in here, relaxed.
+The different light, the muffled sound, and the nice colors in the room affect everyone who stays here, “says ICU nurse Ann-Louise Smith.

-Ann-Louise works as ICU nurse at at Södra Älvborgs Hospital, where one of the ICU rooms is especially designed to create a better environment for both patients, relatives and staff.
+Ann-Louise works as an ICU nurse at Södra Älvborgs Hospital, where one of the ICU rooms is specially designed to create a better environment for both patients, relatives and staff.

-“The first thing one notices is the sound envrionment, we are so used to all sound that are present in all rooms, because of equipment and activity.
-The moment that you walk into this room however, one notices that it is much quieter, more comfortable.
-All notice that the colors and the sound environment make that it is much more pleasant in this room,we actually cool down here and we do not experience the alarms as disturbing any longer.
-We would definately like all rooms to be like this.
+“The first thing one notices is the sound environment, we are so used to all sounds that are present in all rooms, because of equipment and activity.
+The moment that you walk into this room, however, one notices that it is much quieter and more comfortable.
+All notice that the colors and the sound environment make it much more pleasant in this room.
+We actually cool down here and we do not experience the alarms as disturbing any longer.
+We would definitely like all rooms to be like this!”